jomjohn/drill/_docs/rn/074-m1-alpha-rn.md

----
-title: "Apache Drill M1 Release Notes (Apache Drill Alpha)"
+# Apache Drill M1 Release Notes (Apache Drill Alpha)
-parent: "Release Notes"
----
 ### Milestone 1 Goals

 The first release of Apache Drill is designed as a technology preview for